Hot Cross Buns (film): Background and release

+Hot Cross Buns was originally uploaded to Channel 101 on October 29, 2011.
+It was uploaded to YouTube the next day.

 Reception

 Reviewing Hot Streets, Bubbleblabber's John Schwarz received the short favorably with "Fans of Brian's work on Channel 101 will be happy to hear that there are full episodes that pay homage to a few of his shorts like "Hot Cross Buns"."